This 4-step framework showcases how to buy websites. The steps include the business model, due diligence, finding sites for sale, and valuations.

 For further details on due diligence, review the following write-ups.

 DealFeed.io is a discovery tool that aggregates sites for sale from the top brokers in the industry.
-As of January 22, 2022, there are 131 websites for sale.
+As of today, there are approximately 225+ websites for sale.

 Check out the breakdown by broker below: